What is idiopathic pulmonary fibrosis?

 - fumes of various types

-Medical conditions that can damage the lungs increase the risk for IPF, such as:
+Medical conditions that can damage the lungs increase the risk for IPF include:

 - gastroesophageal reflux disease (GERD)